Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 It is without question a "folk" house, utterly devoid of affectation of any kind.
 A spacious two-story dwelling with a low-pitched, hipped roof and wide, overhanging eaves, its square or nearly square footprint is perfect for making the most efficient use of city lots.

-Simple, symmetrical Four-square homes were less costly to build than earlier, more complicated designs with protruding wings and complex rooflines.
+Simple, symmetrical Four-Square homes were less costly to build than earlier, more complicated designs with protruding wings and complex rooflines.

 The efficient interior layout used the least amount of material for walls, and the symmetrical hip roof simplified and sped construction.

 Its Midwest origins are evident in its features.
-It is designed for the vagaries and extremes of the quickly-changing weather of the American Prairie.
+It is designed for the vagaries and extremes of the quickly changing weather of the American Prairie.

 Its low-rise hip roof collects snow, a natural insulation in the winter, and its wide eaves protect the house from blistering summer suns and driving rains for which the Great Plains are justly famous.